FranceOfficial Name: French Republic

 There is generally an increase in the number of residential break-ins in August (when most French residents take vacation) and in December.
 The majority are attributed to residents not using security measures already in place, including double-locking doors and locking windows.
 Home invasions are often preceded by phone calls to see if the resident is at home.
 Often thieves who manage to gain access to the apartment building will knock on apartment doors to see if anyone answers, offering the excuse they are taking a survey or representing a utility company.

-PARIS: Crime in Paris is similar to that in most large cities.
+Paris: Crime in Paris is similar to that in most large cities.
 Violent crime is relatively rare in the city center; however, extra caution is advised when traveling alone, especially in remote areas or at night.
 Pick pocketing is by far the most significant problem.
 In addition to purses and wallets, smart phones and small electronic devices are particular targets.
-In Paris, pickpockets are commonly children under the age of 16 because they are difficult to prosecute.
+In Paris, pickpockets are commonly children under the age of 16 because they are difficult for authorities to prosecute.
 Pickpockets are very active on the rail link (RER B) from Charles de Gaulle Airport to the city center.
 Travelers may want to consider using a shuttle service or one of the express buses to central Paris rather than the RER.
 In addition, passengers are often targeted on Metro Line 1, which traverses the city center from east to west and services many major tourist sites.
 Schemes to distract and rob victims, such as asking if you would sign a petition or take a survey, are common and change often.
 A frequent method is for one thief to distract the tourist with questions or disturbances, while an accomplice pickpockets a backpack or a purse.
 Thieves may time their pickpocket attempts to coincide with the closing of the automatic doors on the metro, leaving the victim trapped on the departing train.

-There have been some instances of tourists being robbed and assaulted near less utilized metro stations.
+There have been some instances of tourists being robbed and assaulted near less-utilized metro stations.
 The area around the Moulin Rouge, known as Pigalle, requires extra security precautions to avoid becoming a victim.
 Pigalle is an adult entertainment area known for sex shows, prostitution, and illegal drugs.
 Unsuspecting tourists have run up exorbitant bar bills and been forced to pay before being permitted to leave.
 Les Halles and the Bois de Boulogne are other areas in Paris where extra security precautions are warranted after dark.

 The U.S. Consulate General in Marseille has noted an increase in holiday rental home burglaries and in necklace snatching.
 Keep your car doors locked and windows rolled up at all times.
 Valuables should be hidden out of sight to prevent snatch-and-grab attempts.
 Maintain visual contact with your car when visiting tourist sites, when using rest facilities at gas stations, or stopping to enjoy panoramic views, even for a short period, as thieves will break into windows and trunks to access items left in cars.
 Victims have reported break-ins within minutes of leaving an unattended car.
 Keep your passport in a separate location from other valuables.